TomasHubelbauer/node-forever/readme.md

 # Node Self-Detach

-This Node script demonstrates a mechanism for starting processes that in-effect self-detach from the terminal they were started from, so that the terminal can be closed without killing the process.
+This Node script demonstrates a mechanism for starting processes that in effect self-detach from the terminal they were started from, so that the terminal can be closed without killing the process.